MitchStephan/ISSS_Reporting_Application/README.md

 This file provides basic installation instructions along with a description of the application's components.

 The ISSS_Reporting_Application Folder should contains the following folders and files:

-1.isss_statistics.php
-2.createChart.php
+- isss_statistics.php
+- createChart.php
-3.database folder
+- database folder
-4.images folder
+- images folder
-5. js folder
+- js folder
-6. Parser folder
+- Parser folder
-7. styles folder
+- styles folder
-8. Readme file
+- Readme file

 isss_statistics.php
 ===================
 This file contains the code for the web application user interface (hereafter, UI).
-The UI is supported by Google's jquery library (ajax.googleapis.com/ajax/libs/jquery/1.9.1/jquery.min.js) and the highcharts javascript library (http://www.highcharts.com).
+The UI is supported by Google's jquery library (http://ajax.googleapis.com/ajax/libs/jquery/1.9.1/jquery.min.js) and the highcharts javascript library
+(http://www.highcharts.com).
 There are 4 javascript functions that have been written to support the UI.

 showFilters (reportVal) - is called from within runReport(), which is activated on selection change